ambiverse-nlu/ambiverse-nlu/README.md

   --url http://localhost:8080/factextraction/analyze \
   --header 'accept: application/json' \
   --header 'content-type: application/json' \
-  --data '{"docId": "doc1", "text": "Jack founded Alibaba in Hangzhou with investments from SoftBank and Goldman.", "extractConcepts": "true" }'
+  --data '{"docId": "doc1", "text": "Jack founded Alibaba  with investments from SoftBank and Goldman.", "extractConcepts": "true" }'
 ~~~~~~~~~~~~

 You can run AmbiverseNLU with different databases as backend, or also start the database backend alone.
 Check out the different configurations of the Docker files on https://github.com/ambiverse-nlu/dockerfiles for details.